Mother becomes first person found guilty of female genital mutilation in UK

 Police found bizarre spells inside 40 frozen limes and two ox tongues with screws embedded in them aimed at silencing police, social workers, officers and lawyers in the case.

-The mother, who cannot be identified for legal reasons, wept in the dock as she was found guilty of FGM.
+The defendants, who cannot be identified for legal reasons, denied FGM and an alternative charge of failing to protect a girl from risk of genital mutilation.

-Her partner was cleared of involvement after the Old Bailey jury deliberated for less than a day.
+The mother wept in the dock as she was found guilty of FGM and her partner was cleared of all charges after the Old Bailey jury deliberated for less than a day.

 Mrs Justice Whipple warned of a “lengthy” jail term as she remanded the woman into custody to be sentenced on March 8.